ylopez25/Tech-dive/README.md

 npm start
 ```

 You should then be able to visit `localhost:3000` in your browser and see the client running.
-If you make changes in the `App.js` file, you should see them reflected.

 ## API
 In order to run the server, you'll run the following commands: